The Health Benefits of Ginger

 Treats sore throats and colds

 Ginger effectively soothes irritated throats.
 It promotes the production of mucus, which provides a soothing effect to a sore throat.
 Because of the root’s antiviral properties, it is popularly used as a home remedy for treating the common cold.
 Asian countries mostly use ginger tea for this purpose.
 The plant also encourages healthy sweating that helps alleviate cold and flu.
-The expectorating effect of the oil in ginger also helps to treat other respiratory problems such as cough, asthma and bronchitis.
+The expectorating effect of the plant’s oil also helps to treat other respiratory problems such as cough, asthma and bronchitis.
 A blend of ginger and honey is usually recommended for this purpose.

 Promotes cardiovascular health